Review: Poag Mahone's Irish Pub

 Poag's is located a block off West 7th around the corner from 7th Haven.
 It was previously located about 100 feet away in the current location of the Shamrock Tavern.

 It is also the official bar of the Fort Worth Rugby Club.
 I wasn't aware that we had a Rugby club in town.
 Apparently they are decent too because the bar serves as a showcase for their trophies (there is a huge trophy behind the bar that is atleast 1.3 leprechauns tall).
 Being the official bar of the Rugby Club does provide some street cred since it has been my experience that Rugby players take their pubs and their drinking seriously.
 There didn't seem to be any of the Rugby players there when we were though.
-I'm sure there were some patrons there who may have mistakenly thought that Ben and I were a part of the FWRC when we entered, which is understandable given our sizeable stature and girth (sarcasm).

 The outside of the bar isn't exactly very inviting - just a very basic looking brick building.
 Once you get inside though it is a pretty traditional Irish Pub.
 It is dimly lit with plenty of dark wood paneling and tables.
 The decoration is a combination of Irish spirts/beer signs and rugby so it feels authentic.
 In my opinion Irish Pubs are disqualified when they are decorated with NFL or NBA teams.
 There is a juke-box and while we were there it was a great playlist of Dave Matthews and other laid back music from the 90's.
 For a Tuesday afternoon there was a decent crowd.